-Case study rooms are located on the second floor.
-I included are 222, 224, 238, 240, 251 and 255.
+Case study rooms are located on the second floor, including 222, 224, 238, 240, 251 and 255.
 The primary purpose for these rooms is for academic and clinical teaching, however, students may use these rooms for quiet study when they are not being used for teaching purposes.